DanielSchuette/easygogenerator/README.md

-## Disclaimer: The code in this repository is under active development without a working version, yet.
+## Disclaimer: The code in this repository is no longer under development.